jakpop/java-exercises-third-semester/README.md

 # java-exercises-third-semester
-java exercises done during the third semester
+- java exercises done during the third semester
+- learning how to use git by the way